-Optional Activity- Draw side by side comparisons of what it looks like when people "Have Respect", (Gai Respetu) versus when people "Do not Respect" (Tai Respetu) an island and its resources .
-(Teacher will have students in groups or individually draw a poster to interpret the respectful and disrespectful interactions of people with the islands.)
-Another alternative shorter activity is brainstorming a compare and contrast list, solicited via popcorn style or in small groups.
+Optional Activity- Draw side by side comparisons with what it looks when people ''Have Respect", or Ngan Liyor versus when people ''Do not Respect" or Dari e Liyor regards time an island and it's resources .
+(Teacher will have students in groups or individually draw out on a blank sheet or poster, to interpret the respectful and disrespectful interactions of people with the islands.)
+Another alternative shorter activists is brainstorming via a compare and contrast list, solicited popcorn style or in small groups.

+Tamilngan- Eyes/Insight or Awareness

-- Måta- Eyes/Insight or Awareness.
-At a very young age, families usually teach us to be very respectful when going into the jungle (halom tano) or the ocean.
-Children are taught to ask the ancestors (taotaomo'na) for permission before entering or relieving themselves in those spaces.
-This cultural protocol or the acknowledgement of the presence of the ancestors is a part of our indigenous insight or our måta.
-Below is an example of a song written about this. - Permission Chant- Introduction to "Ginen Hågu" or "From You" Inetnon Gef På'gu: https://youtu.be/EfdF\obr4Hc (first 2 minutes)
+At a very young age, families usually teach us to be very respectful when going into the jungle or loway or the ocean.
+Children are taught to pay respects to ancestors or thagith for permission before entering or relieving themselves in those spaces.
+This cultural protocol or the acknowledgement of the presence of the ancestors is a part of our indigenous insight or our liyor.
+For yapese, even silence is the primary example of respect and honor.
+When you enter a jungle or loway, ocean or mday, we are taught to observe great silence.
+Yapese practices active listening to better understand their environment.